pnucolab/ssam/docs/userguide/10-de_novo.rst

 Once the local maxima have been selected and
 `filtered <max_filtering.md>`__, we can perform `clustering analysis <clustering.md>`__.
 SSAM supports `a number of clustering methods <clustering.md>`__.
-Here we use the Louvain algorithm using 22 principle components, a resolution of 0.15.
+Here we use the Leiden algorithm using 22 principle components, a resolution of 0.6.

 ::

    analysis.cluster_vectors(
        min_cluster_size=0,
        pca_dims=22,
-       resolution=0.15,
+       resolution=0.6,
        metric='correlation')

 Cluster annotation and diagnostics